csf-ngs/hinkskalle/share/doc/auth.md

 almost have to synchronize LDAP user+group list with local tables, otherwise it will be hard to define access (only users that have logged in available for searching??)

+-> maybe better to have a special user/group search route that collects results from all sources (ldap, local, ...)

 ## Oauth